-The Truth about Cloud Computing
+The Truth About Cloud Computing

 Despite the huge growth in Cloud Computing, there are still a few misconceptions which may be preventing some organisations from embracing the opportunities it offers.
 In this blog, we hope to reveal the truth about cloud computing.

 The historical comfort-blanket of having data and application on a physical server (often left sweating away in a dusty cupboard or under a desk!) is something which a few are reluctant to cede.
-This belief that data is safer on an old server – and possibly one which does not have its’ back-ups regularly checked – rather than a hosted solution can be extremely misguided for a number of reasons.
+This belief that data is safer on an old server – and possibly one which does not have backups regularly checked – rather than a hosted solution can be extremely misguided for a number of reasons.

 With a physical server, your eggs are very much in one basket.
 If you lose power or internet connectivity to your server, you will lose email or your entire systems.
 On the other hand, a reputable Cloud Provider will have datacentres (such as our datacentre in Kent) which are highly unlikely to suffer any outages, maximising your uptime and significantly lowering your risk.

 Is Data Safer in the Cloud?

 Again, this partly comes back to the comfort-factor of having your data residing on a physical box in the office.
 The fact of the matter is that your server and data can be compromised by a user doing something as innocuous as clicking on a rogue link, or visiting a website infected with malware or worse.
 We have seen a few examples of Ransomware over the past 18 months and it tends to affect older, less well looked after servers.
 Regardless of that, the pain and inconvenience caused cannot be underestimated.